rclone/rclone-webui-react/README.md

 ## About

-This project is developed as a part of Google Summer of Code 2019 and 2020 under [ccextractor.org](https://ccextractor.org) and [rclone.org](https://rclone.org) by [negative0](https://github.com/negative0).
+This project under development as a part of Google Summer of Code 2019 and 2020 under [ccextractor.org](https://ccextractor.org) and [rclone.org](https://rclone.org) by [negative0](https://github.com/negative0).

-This is a reactjs based web UI for the rclone cli project @ [Rclone Website](https://rclone.org/)
+This is a reactJS based web UI for the rclone cli project @ [Rclone Website](https://rclone.org/)

 ### Work Products (GSoC 2019):